vigna/webgraph-rs/webgraph/README.md

 A simple way to compress a graph is to provide it as a list of arcs.
-The `webgraph` CLI provides a command `from` with a subcommand `arcs` that reads a list of TAB-separated list of arcs from standard input and writes a compressed graph in BvGraph format.
+The `webgraph` CLI provides a command `from` with a subcommand `arcs` that reads a list of TAB-separated list of arcs from standard input and writes a compressed graph in BV graph format.
 For example,

 ```bash
 echo -e "0\t1\n1\t2\n2\t3" >3-cycle.tsv